 After “left-click", the most used mouse button is scroll wheel, or "mouse weel".
 It helps us we run very fast up and down web pages, open windows and documents.

-What few users know Windows 10, is that this scroll can be used both in an active window and in an inactive one, without having to click on it.
-Specifically, if we have two documents open, and their windows are one above the other, scroll function it will be active for the document above which we have the mouse cursor and not in the document in the active window.
+What few users know Windows 10, is that this scroll can be used in both an active and an inactive window, without having to click on it.
+Specifically, if we have two documents open, and their windows are one on top of the other, scroll function it will be active for the document above which we have the mouse cursor and not in the document in the active window.
 This is a feature of Windows 10 what can be changed if this bothers you.

 A concrete example of how mouse scroll works when we have two windows open, it's in the screenshot below.